Graph hypersurfaces with torus action and a conjecture of Aluffi: Configurations and hypersurfaces

 We write $\cl=\cl_\M$, $\rk=\rk_\M$ and $\nullity=\nullity_\M$ for the \emph{closure}, \emph{rank} and \emph{nullity} operators of $\M$.
 Recall that $\nullity(S)=\abs{S}-\rk S$ for $S\subseteq\E$.
 The \emph{dual matroid} $\M^\perp$ of $\M$ on $\E^\vee$ has bases $\B_{\M^\perp}=\set{B^\perp\mid B\in\B_\M}$.
 For further matroid theory and notation we refer to Oxley (see \cite{Oxl11}). \end{dfn}

-\begin{rmk}[Parallels and series] We recall that $e,f\in\E$ are \emph{parallel} in $\M$ if $\set{e,f}\in\C_\M$, and \emph{in series} if $e^\vee,f^\vee$ are parallel in $\M^\perp$.
-Note that for $e,f$ parallel (in series) either both $e$ and $f$ are non-(co)loops, or $e=f$ is a (co)loop. \end{rmk}
+\begin{rmk}[Parallels and series] We recall that $e,f\in\E$ are \emph{parallel} in $\M$ if $\set{e,f}\in\C_\M$, and \emph{in series} if $e^\vee,f^\vee\in\E^\vee$ are parallel in $\M^\perp$.
+Note that, if $e,f$ are parallel (in series), then either $e=f$ is a (co)loop, or $e\ne f$ are both non-(co)loops.
+If $\M=\M_G$, then $e,f$ in series means that $\set{e,f}$ is a minimal edge-cut (see \cite[Prop.~2.3.1]{Oxl11}).
+Note that a \emph{subdivided edge} is just a particular case of two edges in series (see \cite[Fig.~5.13]{Oxl11}). \end{rmk}

 \begin{rmk}[Connectivity] If $G=(\V,\E)$ is a loopless graph with $\abs{\V}\ge3$ and without isolated vertices, then $G$ is $2$-connected if and only if $\M_G$ is ($2$-)connected (see \cite[Prop.~4.1.7]{Oxl11}). \end{rmk}